ndrean/godwd2/README.md

 The Rails API will run on port 3001 and the React fron end will run on port 3000.
 The Sidekiq background adapter along with Redis will run as a worker.
 We wil use `racks-cors` to enable cross-site ('/config/initializers/cors.rb') and the endpoints will be `/api/v1/...`.

+We also use the process manager `overmind` (<https://github.com/DarthSim/overmind>) to run several processes (Rails, Sidekiq, Redis) in a single terminal with the use of a `Profile`.

 ## Puma

 In `/config/puma.rb`, change port to 3001: `port ENV.fetch("PORT") { 3001 }`